-If you are looking for a loft conversion design or simply wondering what size floor joists or rafters you are needing for your extension you have arrived at the right place.
-The main aim of Andy Mann Structural Design - Timber Design is to make the design of timber as simple and effortless as possible for both domestic clients and professionals alike.
-Simply choose from one of the categories to the left or use the button below, complete the quick online form and an engineer will be in contact shortly.
+If you are looking for a loft conversion design or simply wondering what size floor joists or rafters you are needing for your extension we are able to assist.
+The main aim of Andy Mann Structural Design Ltd - Timber Design is to make the design of timber as simple and effortless as possible for both domestic clients and professionals alike.
+Simply give us a call or choose from one of the categories to the left or use the button below, complete the quick online form and an engineer will be in contact shortly.

 Timber floor joists are horizontal timber beams that run under your floorboards in order to support your floor.
 Floor joists are supported by timber beams, and help to ensure that your floors can safely and securely bear the loads that are imposed on them day-to-day.

 King Post trusses are a style of truss that has one central supporting vertical beam as opposed to a Queen Post truss, which has two vertical beams.
 King Post trusses are one of the most common features within a traditional cut roof that has a vaulted ceiling.

 A Flitch Beam design combines steel and timber to create a light yet strong beam system that can span farther distances than traditional timber beams.
 They can be used in roofs, floors and ceilings, just like traditional beams, but are cheaper than steel.